Dear Creative Soul,

 " I often get this feeling that the soul speaks in whispers.
 That she requires me to stop and pay attention, otherwise she'll just remain unheard.
 She is like this untamed and delicate bird sometimes.
 She requires silence, presence and quiet or she'll just retreat deep within.
 She needs moments of solitude and demands that I stop the endless whirlwind of thoughts: she just can't spread her wings in that kind of weather.
 If I don't, she usually finds a way to make me.
 She's not as shy or fragile as she seems.
 She's a fierce creature too.
 And that's good, because I know she'll never flutter too far away.

-I created my first "Little Book of Whispers" a few months ago, at a time when the world seemed so loud that I just couldn't find those moments of stillness inside of me anymore.
+I created my first "Little Book of Whispers" at a time when the world seemed so loud that I just couldn't find those moments of stillness inside of me anymore.

 What happens when we get overwhelmed by all the noises?
 The fears, the judgments and interruptions?
 When we drown in stories that are not our own?
 Where do the whispers go?
 Where do they hide?